 On 24 May 1874, Arthur was created Duke of Connaught and Strathearn and Earl of Sussex by his mother the queen.
 Arthur married the German Princess Louise Margaret of Prussia, the daughter of Prince Frederick Charles of Prussia and Princess Maria Anna of Anhalt-Dessau at St. George's Chapel, Windsor, on 13 March 1879.
 Princess Margaret was the cousin of Prussian Emperor Frederick III, who was married to Arthur's sister Victoria, Princess Royal.
 The Duke and Duchess of Connaught acquired Bagshot Park in Surrey as their country home and after 1900 used Clarence House as their London residence.

-The couple's first child Princess Margaret was born on 15 January 1882 at their country home of Bagshot Park.
+January 1882 at their country home of Bagshot Park.
 She was christened Margaret Victoria Charlotte Augusta Norah.
 Attractive, dark haired and tall, Margaret married Gustaf Adolf, Crown Prince of Sweden on 15 June 1905 and became the mother of five children including Ingrid, Queen of Denmark and Prince Gustaf Adolf, Duke of Västerbotten, the father of the future King Carl XVI Gustaf of Sweden.
 Her grandchildren include King Carl XVI Gustaf of Sweden, Queen Margrethe of Denmark and Queen (consort) Anne-Marie of Greece.
 Margaret was heavily pregnant with her sixth child in 1920 when she underwent mastoid surgery.
 An infection set in, leading to the death of Margaret and her unborn child.

 Arthur and Margaret's son, Prince Arthur Frederick Patrick Albert was born 13 January 1883, and was baptised in the Private Chapel of Windsor Castle on 16 February 1883.
 He married his cousin, Princess Alexandra Victoria Alberta Edwina Louise, 2nd Duchess of Fife (17 May 1891 - 26 February 1959) at the Chapel Royal, St. James's Palace, London.
 Alexandra was the eldest daughter of Alexander Duff, 1st Duke of Fife and Princess Louise, the Princess Royal, the eldest daughter of Arthur's brother King Edward VII.
 The couple had one child Prince Alastair Arthur of Connaught (9 August 1914 - 26 April 1943).